-By winning an election, the Conservatives will claim that their “Constitution” has been duly endorsed by the people (even though they didn’t present it to them during campaigning).
+By winning an election, the Conservatives will claim that their “Constitution” has been duly endorsed by the people.
 Passing it through Parliament will allow them to claim constitutional validity for it and justify removal of independence from “unaccountable” judges and imposition of “responsibilities” on individuals.

 In reality, though, it will be merely an Act of Parliament that may be repealed just as the Conservatives will have repealed the Human Rights Act.
 It will be held in place, not by any constitutional principle that would embed it and put it beyond parliamentary interference, but by a relentless war of propaganda against immigrants, asylum seekers, terrorists, benefit recipients, prisoners – the gamut of bogeymen who will be conjured up to make a Labour or Liberal Democrat party fearful of entering any election with a promise to repeal the Conservatives’ cod constitution.

 The articles of the ECHR and Elphicke’s Bill are compared in some detail below (with the “basic responsibilities” right at the end.

 In fact much of the Al’s Law blog charts in some detail the attack on human rights and the consequent erosion of the key principles of a good constitution, the rule of law, the separation of powers and the independence of the judiciary.

-This on Keep Calm and Talk Law examines the French duty to rescue and English non-obligatory principle – and suggests there should be pro-obligation legal harmonisation on the issue throughout the EU – presumably anathema to the UK Conservatives now adopted it as Elphicke suggested: Letting Drown or Killing by Drowning.
+This on Keep Calm and Talk Law examines the French duty to rescue and English non-obligatory principle – and suggests there should be pro-obligation legal harmonisation on the issue throughout the EU; it would be paradoxical if the UK Conservatives now adopted it as Elphicke suggested: Letting Drown or Killing by Drowning.
 There is more on this below towards the end of this article.

 Some of the Conservative thinking on human rights is in this Policy Exchange document by Dr Michael Pinto-Duschinsky.

-Head of Legal brings us up to date post-2014 conference with Conservative confusion over what they want to do about human rights: What might the Tory plan be?
+Head of Legal, after the 2014 conference, looks at Conservative confusion over what they want to do about human rights: What might the Tory plan be?